Geam/config_common/README.md

 - I do it because I really want it, sorry guys

-The thing is, when I find something fun which can help with the mac a 42, they need to update so they take the modification.
+The thing is, when I find something fun which can help with the mac a 42, they need to update so they take the modification even if they don't want some part.

 ## Solution
 I split my config in 2